-Liked the solo travel guide to Chicago?
-Save it for later…
+Liked the ultimate guide about solo travel in Chicago?
+Pin this for later!

 Carrie is a guest writer for The Wandering Core.
 She has been solo-traveling the world for the last seven years.
 On her blog, you’ll find stories and tips to get you way off the beaten path — from Ethiopia to Laos to Nicaragua and beyond — on your own, and on the cheap.
 She writes at Trains, Planes and Tuk Tuks.
 You can also follow her on Facebook and Instagram.

 – The Wanderer